Skip to main content

 #

-Wealthy northern suburb.
-Good for escaping the heat (slightly cooler), upscale shopping.
-Not tourist-relevant for most.
+A wealthy northern suburb.
+Good for escaping the heat (slightly cooler, lots of trees), upscale shopping.
+Not really relevant for most tourists unless you’re visiting friends who live there.

 Where Should You Stay?